 "I personally love mirrors, both because it provides accurate feedback about what your body is doing in space and because the aesthetic makes me think fondly of dance classes," said Jessi.
 But I know plenty of people who feel self-conscious in front of them.
 I think the key is to discover what works for you, what makes you happy and feel excited to go into that space and move."

-Choose a paint color that evokes the mood you hope to set in your home gym.
-A bold color like orange or red can encourage a high-energy workout.
-If your practice is all about stretching and grounding, consider an off-white or a pastel to evoke feelings of calm.
-Weight lifters might choose a shade of blue, as blue is associated with productivity.
-“You'll need to stay inspired because let's face it: we don't always feel like working out.
-So, add a motivating poster or quote to your wall that will help get you started or keep you going," said IanFitness Owner Ian Weinberg.
-"One of my favorites is: ‘Don't stop when you're tired.
-Stop when you're done.'”
+“You'll need to stay inspired because let's face it: we don't always feel like working out,” said Fitness Owner Ian Weinber.
+“So, add a motivating poster or quote to your wall to help get you started or keep you going.
+One of my favorites is: ‘Don't stop when you're tired.
+Stop when you're done.’”

 Whether you’re working with an apartment, condo, or otherwise limited space, you can make it an enjoyable place to exercise by customizing it based on what you hope to achieve.